 Trying to comprehend the size and scope of the universe is nearly impossible.
 The same holds true with taking a step back and looking at life as a whole.
 It's equally as difficult to take in.
 We're the only living beings aware of our own consciousness and mortality.
 That can be too overwhelming for many people and rightfully so as it's a scary concept to accept.
 Knowing this however has allowed me to stop trying to stress about what I can't control.
 I can't control my own mortality.
 No one can.
 So I've decided to laugh at it and move on.
 Not in a "why even exist then" kind of mindset but rather a "relax, enjoy the journey" kind of way.

-It's really difficult for me to accurately portrait the feeling of that freedom.
+It's really difficult for me to accurately portray the feeling of that freedom.
 I wish we could share feelings by actually absorbing them instead of me telling you about it.
 Why feel anything less than important when you have full control over how you feel?
 Why stress about something little when you're not even going to remember it a month later, let alone a year or 10 years later?
 Everyone around you is in the same bucket.
 If you're able to actually step into their head, you'd find out they are just as unsure as you.
 They weren't conscious before they were born either.
 They, like everyone else, knows just as little as you do.

 Breath.
 Smile.
 Be confident.
 We all die anyways :)